Introduction to Philosophy.

 Description

-This is an introduction to philosophy.
-It covers the central problems in ethics, political philosophy, philosophy of religion, philosophy of mind, metaphysics and epistemology.
+This course covers a selection of central problems in ethics, political philosophy, philosophy of religion, philosophy of mind, metaphysics and epistemology.

 Lectures